codejutsu1/laravel-paystack-transfer/README.md

 ## Transfers
 ### Single Transfers
 To make a single transfers, you need these provide four parameters as an array:
 - reason
 - amount
 - reference
 - recipient
 The `currency` is `NGN` by default.
 You can override the default currency by adding it to the array.
-For the `source` value, we took care of that(`balance`).
+For the `source`, we took care of that merging the array with a value of `balance`.

 ```php
 <?php